 - 8.3 The Authority has published a Business Continuity Management (BCM) policy.
 Each department within the Service has developed individual functional business continuity plans.
 Following risk analysis the plans cover various scenarios and measures taken to ensure resilience to potential disruptions including situations such as industrial dispute action.
 The plans have clearly defined and allocated responsibility for business continuity management within the Service; giving equal importance to corporate and operational business continuity management to ensure that no area has been overlooked and that recovery plans are robust.
-The Service continues to develop a programme of testing and exercising to check the validity of existing plans. - 8.4 The Authority maintains a Publication Scheme, which is available on the website along with the minutes of all Authority meeting. - 8.5 The Authority complies with Freedom of Information (FOI) legislation via its FOI policy published in February 2011.
-An Internal Audit of the Authority's FOI procedures confirmed that the Authority was meeting its statutory duty and responding within stipulated timescales. - 8.6 The Authority maintains a Whistleblowing Policy, whereby Members, staff and external stakeholders can raise concerns about behaviour of anyone connected with the work of the Authority. - 8.7 The Authority's Monitoring Officer maintains a Register of Members Personal and Business Interests, in accordance with the Code of Conduct.
+The Service continues to develop a programme of testing and exercising to check the validity of existing plans. - 8.4 A draft Strategic Risk Management Policy has been developed prior to approval by the Authority in 2015. - 8.5 The Authority maintains a Publication Scheme, which is available on the website along with the minutes of all Authority meeting. - 8.6 The Authority complies with Freedom of Information (FOI) legislation via its FOI policy published in February 2011.
+An Internal Audit of the Authority's FOI procedures confirmed that the Authority was meeting its statutory duty and responding within stipulated timescales. - 8.7 The Authority maintains a Whistleblowing Policy, whereby Members, staff and external stakeholders can raise concerns about behaviour of anyone connected with the work of the Authority. - 8.8 The Authority's Monitoring Officer maintains a Register of Members Personal and Business Interests, in accordance with the Code of Conduct.

+Principle 5

-Principle 5 Developing the capacity and capability of members and officers to be effective
+Developing the capacity and capability of members and officers to be effective